google/zetasql/docs/resolved_ast.md

 <p><pre><code class="lang-c++"><font color="brown">// This represents an INSERT statement, or a nested INSERT inside an
 // UPDATE statement.
 //
+// It&#39;s also used for the pipe operator
+//   |&gt; INSERT INTO table ...
+// which supports all the same optional modifier fields, but cannot include a
+// query or VALUES.
+This occurs inside ResolvedPipeInsertScan, with the
+// pipe input stored in `query`.
+//
 // For top-level INSERT statements, &lt;table_scan&gt; gives the table to
 // scan and creates ResolvedColumns for its columns.
 Those columns can be